josehu07/summerset/tla+/multipaxos_smr_style/README.md

   - Replica node failure is injected to assure the protocol’s fault-tolerance level
   - See the comments in the source files for more details…
 - Optimizations are applied to the spec to reduce the state space W.L.O.G.
-  - Model checking with recommended inputs completes in < 8 min on a 40-core server machine
+  - Model checking with recommend inputs (which should give 100% coverage of all interesting cases) completes in < 22 min on a 40-core server machine
-  - Commenting out the `HandleCommitNotice` action (which is the least significant) reduces check time down to < 2 min
+  - Commenting out the `HandleCommitNotice` action (which is the least significant) and having one fewer request reduces check time down to < 10 secs
 - It is easy to extend this spec and add more interesting features, for example:
   - Leader lease and local read
   - Asymmetric write/read quorum sizes